 Over the years many neighborhoods and communities have annexed into the Fire District in order to obtain services.
 In 1980, the Wildriver and Newberry Estates subdivisions were annexed.
 In 1987, Spring River Estates subdivision was ordered by the Board of County Commissioners.
 In 1988, Wagon Trail Ranch subdivision (Klamath County).
 In 1992, the Sunriver Business Park annexed.
 In 2003, Old Howard Estates (Klamath County) and three small miscellaneous areas were annexed into the district.
 In 2006, the Haner Park area petitioned and was annexed.
 In 2010 and 2011, the Darlene Way neighborhood, and Little River Ranch (Klamath County) subdivision were annexed into the District.
 Most recently in 2014, the Pine Forest Addition development became part of Fire District.
 Annexations are always initiated by the residents themselves, although the Fire District does assist with guidance for those undertaking the process per ORS Chapter 198.

 The La Pine Rural Fire Protection District is bordered on the North by the community of Sunriver and shares a close mutual aid relationship with the Sunriver Fire Department.
 It is bordered on the East by US Forest and BLM lands generally following the TransCanada gas line from North to South.
 The Fire District is bordered on the South by Klamath County with Old Howard Estates, Wagon Trail Ranch and Little River Ranch included in the La Pine Fire District.
 Also to the South in Klamath County is the Crescent Rural Fire Protection District, which the District also has a close working relationship with, as well as Walker Range Forest Protection Association.
 The District is bordered on the West by US Forest and BLM lands generally following the lines of demarcation of the inhabited and uninhabited lands (from about three to seven miles for the Eastern border).
 The Fire District covers about 117 square miles of area.
 The ambulance service area in both Deschutes and Klamath County covers more than 1000 square miles.
 The Fire District is an active participant in the Central Oregon Fire Chief’s Mutual Aid Group.
-The Fire District also has seven nationally recognized Firewise communities – Caldera Springs, Crosswaters, Fall River, Oregon Water Wonderland I, Ponderosa Pines, River Meadows, and Wild River.
+The Fire District also has nine nationally recognized Firewise communities: Caldera Springs, Crosswaters, Fall River, Oregon Water Wonderland I, Ponderosa Pines, River Meadows, Spring River, Wagon Trail Ranch and Wild River.